-Figure 6.
+Figure 7.
 Schematic summarising potential effects of a restriction on the placing on the market of PFAS-containing firefighting foams (RO 1)

-Figure 7.
+Figure 8.
 Schematic summarising potential effects of a restriction on the use /placing on the market of PFAS-containing firefighting foams (RO 2, 3, 4 and 5)

-2.4.
+2.5.
 Economic impacts

 The proposed transitional periods are set to allow the development of fluorine-free firefighting foams and the adaptation of existing firefighting systems while providing a similar level of fire protection as under the use of PFAS-containing foams.
-For this reason, specific transition periods by application and use sector are proposed (see Table 3 and justifications in section 2.8.2) and these are reflected in the estimated costs for each use/sector.
+For this reason, specific transitional periods by application and use sector are proposed (see Table 7 and justifications in section 2.9.2) and these are reflected in the estimated costs for each use/sector.

-Table 3.
+Table 7.
 Proposed transitional periods for the restriction per sector/type of use

 Sector/type of use or placing on the market Transitional period from the entry into force

-Seveso establishments 10 years
+Training and testing 18 months

+Municipal fire services 18 months

+Civilian ships 3 years

 Other industries 5 years

 Civilian aviation 5 years

 Defence 5 years

-Municipal fire services 18 months

-Ready-to-use applications 5 years
+Ready-to-use applications Placing on the market: 6 months Use: 5 years

-Marine applications 3 years

-Training and testing 18 months
+Seveso establishments 10 years

-Export 10 years
+Formulation 10 years